 Over the last 30 years many organisations will have prepared risk assessments and reviewed them regularly.
 However, the Health and Safety Executive frequently finds situations where a risk assessment has not yet been prepared.
-As it is a statutory document and the failure to provide a risk assessment when requested not only leaves an organisation open to enforcement action such, as an improvement notice, but also to a potential criminal prosecution.

-Organisations will also rely on that document as a key piece of evidence, requested in the pre-action protocol, as an essential part of a defence of an employers' liability claim for compensation.
+As it is a statutory document and the failure to provide a risk assessment when requested not only leaves an organisation open to enforcement action, such as an Improvement Notice, but also the potential for criminal prosecution.
+Organisations will also rely on that document as a key piece of evidence, requested in the pre-action protocol, as an essential part of a defence of an Employers' Liability claim for compensation.

-For activities using a ladder or stepladder the Work at Height Regulations 20058 also apply.
+For activities using a ladder or stepladder, the Work at Height Regulations 20058 also apply.
 These regulations require organisations to firstly consider avoiding the need to work at height.
 Where this is not possible then a more focussed risk assessment must be completed.
 This assessment should consider the potential for a person to fall a distance causing injury.

 Collective protective measures must be implemented to ensure that no person has the potential to fall from a height.
-In situations where this is not reasonably practicable personal protective measures such as the use of safety harness and fall restraints are then considered.
+In situations where this is not reasonably practicable personal protective measures such as the use of safety harness and fall restraints must be considered.